patrickmj/ExhibitAccess/README.md

 # ExhibitAccess
 Omeka plugin to assign limited user access to Exhibits

+Based on the more complex [Editorial plugin](https://github.com/omeka/plugin-Editorial), which adds conversation to Exhibit development.
+This plugin strips out what's needed for that, and focuses just on the access control.

 # Installation

 Usual Omeka plugin installation.
 Put the code in `plugins/` and go to the admin side plugins page, hit install.